 After clicking the button, the Query builder appears, where you can define complex, but simple rules, that the recipient must meet in order to get the campaign.
 This Query builder has the same basis as the Filter recipients function, so its functionality is similar.

-Query builder has two steps, it is not mandatory to have rules filled in both steps at the same time - individual steps can be omitted.
+Query builder has four steps, it is not mandatory to have rules filled in all steps at the same time – individual steps can be omitted.

 In the first step you can (but don't have to) create rules for segmentation based on recipient data.
 To create a rule, click the Add rule (to add one rule) or the Add group button (add multiple rules in one level).
 The total number of rules and their nesting is not limited.